Top-Rated Mesothelioma Law Firms in Houston

 A mesothelioma lawyer can recommend the type of claim you should file depending on which asbestos product manufacturers are responsible for your exposure.
 They may recommend a mesothelioma lawsuit or filing claims with asbestos trust funds.
 Some cases qualify for both types of legal claims.
 A lawyer can explain your legal options and help you make informed decisions.

-Secondary Asbestos Exposure
+Secondary Asbestos Exposure Claims

 Secondary exposure to asbestos causes the same serious health problems as direct exposure.
-Tiny asbestos fibers get trapped in the lungs and their pleural lining, causing illnesses such as asbestosis, lung cancer and mesothelioma.
+Tiny asbestos fibers get trapped in the lungs and the pleural lining, causing illnesses such as asbestosis, lung cancer and mesothelioma.

 While it can still occur today, secondary asbestos exposure was a bigger concern in the past before asbestos regulations were introduced in the 1970s.
 Many spouses and children of asbestos workers have developed mesothelioma because of past secondary exposure.